titania-research-labs/mev-tokyo/README.md

 ## Overview 📝

-- MEV TOKYO is an Ethereum hacker house and event held in Tokyo.
+- MEV TOKYO is an Ethereum research house and event held in Tokyo.
 It focuses on exploring issues such as MEV, staking, and LVR.

-- The hacker house will run from Aug 20 - 27, with side events taking place on the 25 and 26.
+- The research house will run from Aug 20 - 27, with side events taking place on the 25 and 26.

 - Organized by Titania Research, it will bring together Ethereum researchers, engineers, and community members.